klshrinidhi/mental_health_in_your_words/readme.md

 `parse_responses_*.py`: Used to parse the responses obtained from the APIs.

-`huggingface_*.py`: Used to train and evaluate baselines.
+`hf_ft_*.py`: Used to finetune and evaluate HuggingFace models BERT, Whisper and VideoMAE.

-`train_ml_algos.py`: Train Autogluon on the results of different LLMs.

-`vis_new.ipynb`: Jupyter notebook that fixes the parameters and compiles the final results.
+`agg_algos.py`: Train aggregation algorithms with Autogluon.

+`trad_ml_algos_*`: Train traditional ML algorithms with Scikit-Learn.

+`word_cloud.py`: Generate word-clouds.

+`compile_results.py`: Compile all the intermediate results into final ones.